codeigniter4/CodeIgniter4/user_guide_src/source/helpers/filesystem_helper.rst

 	Takes a server path as input and returns an array containing the names of all files contained within it.
-The file path can optionally be added to the file names by setting the second parameter to TRUE.
+The file path can optionally be added to the file names by setting the second parameter to TRUE, otherwise file names will be relative to the source.

 	Example::